Meet Our Team

 Jamie Hiner is a licensed professional counselor and has been a part of the Harrisonburg community for over a decade.
 Jamie has a passion for working with identity exploration, sexuality, LGBTQAI+ communities, depression, and college students.
 She enjoys a collaborative, holistic, and integrative approach to therapy that may include expressive arts, sandtray, and traditional talk therapy.
 She believes in authenticity and welcomes clients to bring their full Selves into the room.
 Jamie continues to broaden and improve her cultural competency.
 Jamie enjoys time with her dog, pots of tea, long books, and trying to keep plants alive.

-Alyssa Burkholder is a Resident In Counseling who graduated from EMU’s Master of Arts in Clinical Mental Health Counseling program.
+Alyssa Burkholder is a licensed professional counselor who graduated from EMU’s Master of Arts in Clinical Mental Health Counseling program.
 She works with all ages, with additional experience in adult case management.
 Alyssa meets with individuals, couples, and families, and occasionally leads groups.
 Her approach infuses interpersonal process, arts, emotion-focused grounding, and mindful self-compassion, as she strives to ensure clients feel heard and understood.
 Outside work, Alyssa enjoys spending time with loved ones, reading, exploring nature, cooking, and relaxing with her cat, Macchi.
 She also enjoys creating a fulfilling atmosphere in her sunroom office.

 Charles Richards, a Licensed Professional Counselor, has been with CCC since 2019.
 He specializes in working with children and values helping his young clients along their journey.
 His experience spans children and families from diverse backgrounds, and he has expanded his practice to include adults and marriage counseling.
 Charles uses a mix of Cognitive Behavioral Therapy, Client-Centered Therapy, and Behavioral Therapy.
 During his free time, his self-care includes spending time with his family, reading, and playing video games.
 He lives in Staunton with his wife and 11-year-old daughter.